aspose-cells/Aspose.Cells-Doc-md/net/getting-started/_index.md

 {{% alert color="primary" %}}

-This page will show you how to install Aspose Cells, and creates a Hello World application.
+This page will show you how to install Aspose Cells, and create a Hello World application.

 {{% /alert %}}